SKA Hall of Fame

 Mike has been a member of the SKA since '96 and has done well on the salt.
 His induction is being recognized for his marketing skills, promoter, and the head of Donzi Boats in the mid nineties and beyond, and an integral part of the success of the SKA.
 When Mike was placed at the helm at Donzi Boats, he knew that if they were going to be successful in the very competitive offshore fishing boat market, they needed fast, reliable boats, a stage to showcase the product, teams that could win, and inroads into the sport.
 Donzi and their sister company, Pro Line became Corporate Partners of the SKA.
 Then Mike reached out and recruited the top echelon of the sport, which bought their products in turn, and won many, many events and titles.
 Mike used the SKA brilliantly, gaining market share for the company he served, but never forgot to make sure the SKA and his teams shared the spotlight together.
 He helped gain membership and notoriety for the sport and is truly one of the best marketer's ever in the marine industry.

 Probably the most decorated husband and wife team ever to fish our sport.
 Bob now has a third generation grandson fishing on the team now.
 They are the best!
 Lives on Florida's west coast and fishes tournaments in Division 6 & 11 and the Pros.

-Bert and Margaret Ferebee
+Burt and Margaret Ferebee